Macjas1999/ADS_project_1/README.md

 # Project_1

-Thhis is a project for university course on algorithms and data structures.
+This is a project for university course on algorithms and data structures.
-Project is to verify the assessment of average and pessimistic linear and binary search complexity presented in the lecture.
+Projects objective is to verify the assessment of average and pessimistic linear and binary search complexity presented in the lecture.